openml/OpenML/README.md

 OpenML: Open Machine Learning
 =============================
+Developers: to keep track of issues, we use Waffle: https://waffle.io/openml/OpenML

 ## Aim
 OpenML aims to create a novel ecosystem for machine learning experimentation.
 The current generation of machine learning and data mining platforms offers a wide variety of algorithms to process and model all kinds of data.
 They also offer